 A. Some people are required to pay co-payments for services received, and some may also be required to pay a recipient liability.
 Individuals DO NOT have to pay co-payments if they:

 - Are younger than age 21

 - Are tribal members enrolled in Medicaid and receiving services under a referral from Contract Health Services (CHS)

 - Receive Medicaid through the Women's Way or Medicaid Hospice Programs

-- Live in a nursing facility, swing bed, intermediate care facility for the mentally retarded, the State Hospital, or Anne Carlsen School
+- Live in a nursing facility, swing bed, intermediate care facility for the intellectually disabled/developmentally disabled, the State Hospital, or Anne Carlsen School

 Individuals who buy into Medicaid through the Workers with Disabilities or Children with Disabilites coverages pay a small premium.